 State Politics and Policy Quarterly Data Sources

-This site has various collections of state-level data for the United States.
-The Practical Researcher Data provide time-series data on political, judicial, economic, and social variables.
+State Politics & Policy Quarterly has a Dataverse with replication datasets for articles published in the journal, covering topics such as income inequality within states and integrity of states' electoral institutions.
+SPPQ's Practical Researcher Data provide time-series data on political, judicial, economic, and social variables.
 Depending on the variable, the data coverage is from 1975 to 2006.
 There is also a collection of individual datasets on particular topics such as partisan balance of state governments.
-SPPQ also has a journal replication archive with other data relevant to the study of state politics.